-When operating in Packet Generator mode, the software creates fully coded, standardbased Bluetooth packets.
+When operating in Packet Generator mode, the Bluetooth Signal Studio software creates fully coded, standard-based Bluetooth packets.
 Table 1 provides a summary of the different packets that can be configured using the software.

 To configure a packet, first set the Link Type pull-down menu to ACL or SCO, Figure 6.
-Then select the desired packet in the packet type pull-down menu.
-A different set of packets is available to choose from in the packet type pull-down menu depending on which link type is selected, see Table 1.
-Control packets are always available because they are common to both link types.
+Then select the desired packet in the Packet Type pull-down menu.
+A different set of packets is available to choose from in the Packet Type pull-down menu depending on which link type is selected, see Table 1.
+Control packets are always available in the Packet Type pull-down menu because they are common to both link types.